noahehall/theBookOfNoah/aws_developer.md

     - managed service:
       1. automatically partitions and re-partitions your data
       2. provisions additional server capacity
-      3. syncrhonously replicates data across three facilities in an AWS region (high availability and durability)
+      3. synchronously replicates data across three facilities in an AWS region (high availability and durability)
   2. what is read consistency?
     - the manner and timing in which the successful write/updat of an item is reflected in subsequent read operation of that same item
   3. what are eventual consistency reads?